hindrikson/disaggregator-updated/docs/consumption.md

     * resolve_ugr_industry_sector_ranges_by_employees()
         - distributes the enery consumption from the 48 UGR industry sectors to the 88 WZ2008 industry sectors, based on the share of employees.
-            - You have the total evergy between a sector range, and you distribute to the sectors inside the range based on the share of employees.
+            - You have the total energy between a sector range, and you distribute to the sectors inside the range based on the share of employees.
         - returns a dataframe with wz code and their consumption values for the given year.
     * load_decomposition_factors_gas()
         - skipping...